trzewiczek/js-stack-tutorail/00.Environment/README.md

-After reloading the Window (`F1 > reload > Enter`) `standard` will not only automatically run in the background and lint your code on the fly, but as well it will do most obvious code cleanup (indentation etc.) every time you hit `Ctrl+S` (🙋‍♀️ even if you have an auto-save option tunred on you still have to hit `Ctrl+S` to trigger `standard.autoFixOnSave`).
+After reloading the Window (`F1 > reload > Enter`) `standard` will not only automatically run in the background and lint your code on the fly, but as well it will do most obvious code cleanup (indentation etc.) every time you hit `Ctrl+S` (💣 even if you have an auto-save option turned on you still have to hit `Ctrl+S` to trigger `standard.autoFixOnSave`).